Albert Einstein is attributed to having called compound interest “the eighth wonder of the world.”

 - Make additional payments.
 Making additional principal payments won’t lower your APR, but it will reduce the amount of interest you’ll pay over the life of the loan, as well as the term of the loan.

-Once you understand how compound interest works, you can make it your friend whether you’re investing or borrowing.
+Once you understand how the power of compound interest works, you can make it your friend whether you’re looking to invest or borrow money.

 When you earn compound interest, you’re earning interest on your interest.
 And the earlier you start, the better.
 Giving compound interest more time will help you exponentially grow your investments.